ibm-cloud-docs/apps/tutorials/tutorial-scalable-web-app-node.md

 In this tutorial, you learn how to create and deploy a scalable Node.js Express application.
 This scalable web app offers a one-click option to create an {{site.data.keyword.bplong}} workspace with your choice of preconfigured Terraform templates.
 The Terraform templates deploy your app to {{site.data.keyword.cloud_notm}} with options for the deployment target (Kubernetes or Red Hat&reg; OpenShift&reg;) and the DevOps toolchain pipeline structure.
 {: shortdesc}

 {{site.data.keyword.bplong_notm}} delivers Terraform-as-a-Service so that you can use a high-level scripting language to model the resources that you want in your {{site.data.keyword.cloud_notm}} environment, and enable Infrastructure as Code (IaC).
-[Terraform](https://www.terraform.io/) is an open source software that is developed by HashiCorp that enables predictable and consistent resource provisioning to rapidly build complex, multitier cloud environments.
+[Terraform](https://www.terraform.io/){: external} is an open source software that is developed by HashiCorp that enables predictable and consistent resource provisioning to rapidly build complex, multitier cloud environments.

 In this tutorial, you follow two easy steps to create a {{site.data.keyword.bpshort}} workspace and apply a Terraform execution plan.
 When you apply the plan, a Kubernetes or OpenShift cluster is created, and a Node.js Express application is deployed to it by using an {{site.data.keyword.cloud_notm}} DevOps toolchain.